wzheng10/Web-Dev-2021/28 AJAX AND APIs/notes.md

     not supported in Internet Explorer :()

 ## AXIOS ##
-a library for making HTTP requests
+an external library for making HTTP requests

 <script src="https://cdn.jsdelivr.net/npm/axios/dist/axios.min.js"></script>
+leave before the app.js, preferably in the head